akwagner1/InfoSecLab/README.md

 * **Hardware Setup:** Utilize one or more Dell PowerEdge servers as the virtualization platform.
 * **Virtualization:** Install VMware ESXI as the hypervisor on the PowerEdge servers to create virtual machines (VMs) for various security tools and systems.
 * **Networking:** Configure a physical firewall (e.g., pfSense) as a gateway between the lav network and the internet, providing security and VPN capabilities.
-* **VoIP:** Establish a secure VoIP network using Fanvil X5U phones, a dedicated VoIP server VM, and separate VLAN on a managed switch.
+* **VoIP:** Establish a secure VoIP network using Fanvil X5U phones, a dedicated VoIP server VM, and separate VLAN on a managed switch, for secure calling in a simulated office environment.
 * **Domain Controller:** Set up a Windows Server as a domain controller to manage user accounts and provide centralized authentication services.
 * **Client Machines:** Create multiple VMs (Windows and Linux) to simulate different network endpoints, servers, and clients for testing and demonstration purposes.
 * **Automation:** Utilize Ansible to streamline the deployment and configuration of various components within the lab.